 British Association of Cancer Research (BACR)/Gordon Hamilton-Fairley Young Investigator Award

 The BACR/Gordon Hamilton-Fairley Young Investigator Award recognises and encourages the talents of junior cancer researchers.

 Eligibility: Entrants must be clinically or scientifically qualified, but not more than five years post PhD/MD, and must have held BACR membership for at least one year.

 Selection of the winner: A panel of judges from the BACR will review all accepted abstracts submitted by eligible entrants and shortlist a number of these.
-Shortlisted entrants will be notified by 29 July 2016.
 Shortlisted entrants will be required to produce a poster for inclusion in a poster session at the Conference.
 A panel of judges from the BACR will award the prize to the entrant who they judge to have produced the best quality poster.

-The prize: The winner of the award will be presented with a certificate and cheque for £300 at the BACR Annual General Meeting on the afternoon of Tuesday 8 November 2016.
-The winner will also be acknowledged at the beginning of a plenary session.
+The prize: The winner of the award will be presented with a certificate and cheque for £300 at the BACR Annual General Meeting.
+The winner will also be acknowledged during a plenary session.

 Children’s Cancer and Leukaemia Group (CCLG) Award

 The CCLG Prize will be offered for the best abstract on childhood cancer research.
 The award is aimed at young scientists and clinicians who are in training or at early stages of their career.

 Eligibility: Entrants must be in training or in the early stages of their career (within ten years of their MD/PhD).

 Selection of the winner: A group of scientists and clinicians from the CCLG Biological Steering Committee and the CCLG Executive Board will review the abstracts of eligible submitters who have had an abstract accepted for inclusion in as a poster presentation.
 The group will select the winner of the prize from these abstracts.